Aderopo/Superstore-Sales-Analysis/README.md

-# Superstore-Sales-Analysis
+### Superstore-Sales-Analysis

+### Project Overview
+---
-The project aims to analyze Superstore's sales performance, profitability, and key business metrics.
+The project aims to analyze Superstore's sales performance, profitability, and key business metrics to identify trends and opportunities for improvement.